Cghlewis/crystal_site/content/blog/survey_data/index.markdown

 You can export your sample data in any way that you usually export your data.
 Probably the most common way is by going to “Data & Analysis” -\> “Export & Import” -\> “Export Data” -\> And then choose your file type.

 In our sample data below, I exported to a csv file.
-If you have never exported Qualtrics data before, unless you anonymize your survey, you need to be prepared for all the additional metadata variables that will be exported with your data (ex: RecordedDate, ResponseId, and LocationLatitude, among many others).
-You can choose to keep or remove this metadata in your data cleaning process.
-Either way, you should know what will be exported in your file and update your data dictionary accordingly.
+I notice a few things.
+First I see that Qualtrics exported some of additional metadata that I was not expecting (ex: RecordedDate, ResponseId) and I will need to account for that in my cleaning process and data dictionary.
+Second, I see that a -15 was allowed to be added in my `age` variable which means something is wrong with my content validation for this item (which should only allow the range of 10-20).
+I will want to fix this before I send my survey out for data collection.

 ![](img/metadata.PNG)

-Other than some unexpected metadata, I see that everything looks as I would expect it (variables named correctly, values coded correctly, variables are exported in the format I expected).
-If anything did not look as I expected, **now** is the time to fix it before you collect data.

 #### Tip \#11: Be aware of Qualtrics quirks

 Qualtrics has many quirks, features that are not necessarily bad but they just aren’t intuitive.
-My guess is that many of you reading this may know WAY more quirks than I do.
+My guess is that many of you reading this may have experience quirks of your own.
 And if you are unaware of these features, it can lead to serious errors in your data.
 Just a few of the quirks I have come across and want to share with you are:

 1\.
 Make sure to publish all changes.
 Any time you make a change to your survey, those changes will not appear in your public facing survey unless you select “Publish” (the big BLUE button in the top-right corner of your survey page).

 2\.
 If one of your item response options is “don’t know” or “unsure”, Qualtrics automatically recognizes those as *special* response options and places a warning sign next to it. 🚫

-If you don’t pay close attention (which has happened to me before), you will not notice the warning sign and you will not hover over it to read that Qualtrics has chosen to exclude those response options (meaning that when a user selects “don’t know”, instead of that value being coded to 5, as I have assigned, it will be recoded to missing in my data export.🙀
+If you don’t pay close attention (which has happened to me before), you will not notice the warning sign and you will not hover over it to read that Qualtrics has chosen to exclude those response options (meaning that when a user selects “don’t know”, instead of that value being coded to 5, as I have assigned, it will be recoded to missing in my data export).🙀

 <img src="img/exclude.PNG" width="60%" style="display: block; margin: auto;" />